 Acorn 180 Stairlift removal services.
 If you need your Acorn 180 stair lift removed call us at 866-721-6004.
-Removal services are provided in Virginia, Maryland and DC.
+Removal services are provided in Virginia, Maryland, DC, and additional select locations.

 How the Acorn 180 works

 The Acorn 180 curved stairlift operates off the control board shown in this picture.
 The lift is powered by two 12vdc battery packs that drive the lift along its track.
 Since this lift is built on a single rail system it also utilizes a second leveling motor to maintain the seat in an upright position.
 The controller reads data from an encoder on the drive motor shaft to make adjustments to the seat level while traveling on inclines and around corners.

 Because of this, the lift has to be programmed to match the track when installed, changing batteries or if it powers off for any reason and the lift is moved manually with the hand crank.
 Programming of the lift should only be done by a technician who is trained and experienced with the Acorn curved 180 T565 PCB control board program process.